WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                         </div>

                                         <p>
-                                          In my previous post I was looking at utilizing a Logon Simulator to setup some proactive monitoring of a Citrix environment. Â I setup some goals for myself: Minimize the number of VM&#8217;s to run the robots As little resource consumption as possible Still provide operational alerts Operate on-premise I want the footprint of these robots [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                          In my previous post I was looking at utilizing a Logon Simulator to setup some proactive monitoring of a Citrix environment. Â I setup some goals for myself: Minimize the number of VM's to run the robots As little resource consumption as possible Still provide operational alerts Operate on-premise I want the footprint of these robots [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->